AdobeDocs/campaign-web.en/help/v8/msg/offers.md

 ---
 # Add offers to your messages {#offers-content}

-You can add offers to your deliveries in the Adobe Campaign Web user interface.
+You can add offers to your deliveries directly from the Campaign Web UI.
 These offers are available from the **Offers** left menu, which lets you access the list of offers.

-All these offers are read-only and must be created in the Campaign client console using the **[!UICONTROL Interaction]** module.
-For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.
+From Campaign Web UI, you can also directly create and manage offer environments, offer spaces, and offers, without switching to the client console.
+[Learn more](../offers/gs-offer-management.md).

+For advanced configurations, refer to the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.

 The steps to send offers with a delivery are as follows: